 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 12 November 2018 and the proposals in the Autumn 2018 Budget.
+This publication represents our understanding of the Budget 2023, the Finance (No 2) Bill 2022-23 and the law and HM Revenue & Customs practice as at 30 March 2023.

-You should think about the reasons why you are setting aside money for children, which can have a major bearing on your investment decisions.
-Timescale is likely to be an important factor in choosing the appropriate investments.
-As with any investment decisions, risk is another key issue that you need to think about carefully before taking any action.
+Why, when and for how long you plan to set aside money for children can have a major bearing on choosing the appropriate investments.
+As with any investment decisions, you need to think about risk carefully before taking any action.